josecerejo/compass_agile_enterprise/README.md

 this will clone our repository into a folder named compass_agile_enterprise within your lib folder of the rails application

 ##License
 CompassERP’s foundation modules and base applications are released under a GPL license.
-CompassERP development is supported by [TrueNorth Solutions, Inc](http://www.tnsolutionsinc.com/home). which offers vertical solutions based on this framework, support and consulting services around the technology.
+CompassERP development is supported by [TrueNorth Technology Solutions, Inc](http://www.tntech.biz/home). which offers vertical solutions based on this framework, support and consulting services around the technology.